kohutovic/febus-rules/appendices/03-penalties.md

     <tr>
       <td>1.5
       </td>
       <td>Attacking forbidden targets (back of the head, spine, foot, back of the knee).
 Hit with crossguard.
-Attack with the dagger in rapier bouts..
+Attack with the dagger in rapier.
+Wrestling in rapier.
       </td>
       <td>
       </td>